- California Landlord-Tenant Laws: An Overview

 Can a landlord terminate a month-to-month lease without cause in California in 2022?

 Depending on the sort of lease that a landlord and tenant have, different restrictions apply.
-In accordance with California landlord tenant laws, a landlord may end a month-to-month tenancy by giving a tenant a 60-day (for tenancies lasting more than a year) or a 30-day (for those lasting less) written notice.
+A landlord may end a month-to-month tenancy by giving a tenant a 60-day (for tenancies lasting more than a year) or a 30-day (for those lasting less) written notice.

 Can a landlord just kick the tenant out in California?